 The preferred LED emitter is AlGaN-based because of its high modulation rate and small chip size.
 Multiple LEDs can be packaged into a single array, creating output power that is measured in Watts.

-In alternative embodiments, the light source is a Nitride-Semiconductor based emitter or a krypton chloride bulb.
+In alternative embodiments, the light source is a Nitride-Semiconductor based emitter, Nano-rod LED, micro-LED, or a combined frequency doubling technique using lasers for second harmonic generation (SHG) to reach the desired Far-UV light frequency for germicidal communication.

 The input to the light source is the output of a control unit, the output of the control unit including a signal modulated to include encoded data.